bkstar123/vue-ajax-uploader/README.md

 ## 2. Requirement
 - This plugin requires Bootstrap 4.x and axios package
 - If you follow Laravel's standard setup for frontend, then all things are set out of the box.
-Otherwise, yoi may need to manually install axios and configure it to send ```X-CSRF-TOKEN``` for every request.
+Otherwise, you may need to manually install axios and configure it to send ```X-CSRF-TOKEN``` for every request.

 ## 3. Integrate with Laravel backend